dbennin125/notes-careertrack-09/README.md

 ### Middleware
 4 types: document middleware, model middleware, aggregate middleware, and query middleware.
 Middleware are functions used during asynchronous functions.
+There are pre and post hooks which I'm sure will make more sense once we use them.